Proclaimable/PatternAnalysis-2025/recognition/ISIC2017 segmentation/README.md

 <img src="Photos\Dice_Accuracy.png">

 Notably there were some outliers in the validation of the model which could stem from formating of the data when the accuracy is 0 in some cases or addition of extra white space in the masking for the accuracy of the 0.4 - 0.6 cases.
 However, the general accuracy of most cases were successful as seen in the mean statsistics.
+If it is not in the fault of processing the dataset.
+Training the model for longer or training with harder examples could resolve some of the outliers for the accuracy.